pydio/pydio-doc-admin-guide/5_advanced/5_3_using_rest_api.md

 The API_KEY and API_SECRET are required to perform any request.
 They can be found in "**Configs Backend**" in the admin settings.

+You can also retrieve them with the binary,using the command `cells-enterprise config list` or `cells config list`.
+They are under the pydio.grpc.auth service section.

 They can also be found in the `pydio.json` file located in your cells folder such as `.config/pydio/cells/pydio.json`.

 [:image-popup:5_advanced/api_key_secret.png]